Warwick Saupold: 2016 season

 Saupold was called up by the Detroit Tigers on 13 May 2016.
 Prior to being promoted, he was 3–1 with a 2.37 ERA and 14 strikeouts in 30 1/3 innings for the Toledo Mud Hens.
 He made his Major League debut for the Tigers the next day in a game against the Baltimore Orioles.
 On 15 May, Saupold pitched 2 2/3 innings of scoreless relief against the Orioles and earned his first Major League win.
 On 1 June 2016 Saupold was placed on the 15-day disabled list with a right groin strain.
 He finished with a 7.45 ERA in 9 2/3.

 2017 season

 Saupold began the 2017 season with the Toledo Mud Hens.
 He was called up to the Tigers on 18 April 2017, but pitched in only two games before being returned to Toledo.
 He was recalled again on 22 May, following the demotion of Aníbal Sánchez.
 Saupold logged 62 2/3 innings for the 2017 Tigers, posting a 3–2 record with a 4.88 ERA and 44 strikeouts.

 2018 season

 Saupold began the 2018 season in the Tigers bullpen.
-He was credited with his first Major League save when he pitched 2 1/3 innings to close out a win over the Kansas City Royals on 21 April.
-He was designated for assignment on 28 July 2018.
-After clearing waivers, Saupold was sent outright to the Toledo Mud Hens on 30 July 2018.
-He elected free agency on 2 November 2018.
+He was credited with his first Major League save when he pitched 2 1/3 innings to close out a win over the Kansas City Royals on 21 April 2018.
+He was designated for assignment on 28 July.
+After clearing waivers, Saupold was sent outright to Triple–A Toledo on 30 July.
+He elected free agency following the season on 2 November.